 Whether you’re keen to get involved in volunteer opportunities in Hong Kong, or looking to combine giving back with travel, the ripple effect really does run as far as you let it…

 Sunny and Karen, who run the NGO are warm-hearted, generous people who are working to keep needs met.
-From refurbishing schools (supporting the future of over 170 children), to outreach programmes (supporting over 20 HIV-infected children with foster care, food, medicine, education, transport and emotional support), the actions at Kais are driven by necessity.
+The registered charity focuses on everything from refurbishing schools (supporting the future of over 170 children), to outreach programmes that provide foster care, food, medicine, education, transport and emotional support for HIV-infected children in Phnom Penh.
+The actions at Kais are driven by necessity.

 On site at Kais Village, there are a few nannies, a cook and a guard (a lovely husband and wife duo, Mr. Liang and Kun Thea).
-When I was there last, the only person I could properly communicate with in English was a 14 year old girl/chef/doctor-in-training, Hary.
+When I was there last, the only person I could properly communicate with in English was one of the kids: a 14 year old girl who you’ll often find doubling as a chef/doctor-in-training.
 You can find out more about what KaisKids does here.

 The thought process:

-With the recent controversy debating the benefit of orphanages, it’s always worth doing your research properly.
+With the controversy debating the benefit of orphanages, it’s always worth doing your research properly.
 Whilst I will openly listen to the argument that ‘privileged’ people flying into less economically developed communities can be counterproductive, it all comes down to one question: how can we help?
-All we have to do is ask and listen.
+All we can do is ask and listen.
 Because no amount of research will tell you what it feels like to say goodbye to a 12 year old boy who you heard say his first word at age 3.
-If we pause to consider where resources are most needed, we can make sure our time and funds are invested in a way that is sustainable and measurable.
+But feeling invested and connected doesn’t necessarily enable the most benefitial model.
+If we pause to consider where resources are most needed, we can make sure our skill set, time and funds are invested in a way that is sustainable and measurable.

 It’s a shame when our desire to do “the right thing” ultimately results in us doing nothing.
 Mostly because we’re worried that we aren’t helping in the best – or right – way.
-This worry comes from a place of care, but I’ve needed to channel mine in the right direction.
+This worry comes from a place of care, but I’m working on channelling my apprehension in the right direction.
 When care is processed productively, it evolves into research and, eventually, results.
 It would be a waste for worry to make us stagnant.

 My initial experiences of volunteering taught me how little I know.
-From offering breakfast to people who live in Hong Kong’s caged homes, to travelling to teach in children’s schools, there’s always more we can do.
+From offering breakfast to people who live in Hong Kong’s caged homes, to travelling to teach in children’s schools, there’s always more we can learn – and always more we can do.

-When I was 14, I was fortunate enough to go on a school trip, where we spent some time at Kais Village Community, an orphanage run by the NGO, KaisKids in Treng Trayoeung (the translated spelling is still debated through the village), a few hours away from Phnom Penh.
+When I was 14, I was fortunate enough to go on a school trip where we spent some time at Kais Village Community, an orphanage run by the NGO KaisKids in Treng Trayoeung (the translated spelling is still debated through the village), a few hours away from Phnom Penh.
 It was the first time that I understood what the word “fortunate” meant.
-I realise how privileged I am to say this, but, visiting an orphanage was the first time I truly felt (and saw!) that life was unfair.
+I realise how privileged I am to say this, but, visiting an orphanage was the first time I truly felt (and saw) that life could be irrevocably unfair.
 In all honesty, my precious little heart couldn’t really handle it.
 It was the most beneficial shock to the system any spoilt teenager could encounter.

 I couldn’t understand why I was born with countless opportunities that other kids, just like me, may never know.
 I couldn’t understand why there were so many people living without the things I take for granted on a daily basis: good health, food, safety, security, unconditional love, even readily available entertainment.
 It’s nine years later and I’m still working on translating that confusion and concern into something more efficient and tangible: action.